DanWahlin/Angular-ASPNET-Core-Seed/README.md

 ### Using Webpack

-1. Run `npm run webpack-build-watch`
+1. Run `npm run build`

 1. The webpack bundle scripts will be added into wwwroot/devDist and script tags to them will be added to wwwroot/index.html.
 Open Views/Shared/_Layout.cshtml and remove the scripts in the head section.
-Copy the scripts from index.html to the bottom of _Layout.cshtml.
+Copy the scripts at the bottom of index.html to the bottom of _Layout.cshtml.

-1. To run AOT, set your NODE_ENV variable to `production` and re-run `npm run webpack-build-watch`
+1. To run AOT, set your NODE_ENV environment variable to `production` and re-run `npm run build`

 ### Why Isn't the Angular CLI Used for this Project?